 Want to get an awesome email from me every time I write something new?
 Of course you do!
 Click here.

 Need some more Hitting The Trifecta right now?
 Try this one: These Are The People In Your Neighborhood.
 Sorry.
 Or how about this one?
 Life Is What Happens While You’re Busy Watching Big Cats Get Busy.
-You’ll like this one, too: To Tell The Truth, I’m Obviously Lying.
+You’ll like this one, too: I Did It My Way (And Failed).

 1 Yes, the encyclopedia is plural, in that it took a shelf full of 20-lb books to contain a fraction of the information you can now find in its entirety on your phone.
 Too bad your phone doesn’t have an app to make it smell like a rack of alphabetized knowledge…yet.

 2 Just how “invaluable” is it?
 It literally lacks all value.
 That invaluable.